The cost of disengagement is around $450-$550 billion each year! [Source: Haiilo]

-Disengaged employees can be often identified by their lower levels of motivation and a low passion and drive to achieve the best outcomes at work.
+Disengaged employees can be often identified by their lower levels of motivation and a low passion and drive to achieve the best outcomes at work; but re-engaging them is a whole other story.

 Employee Engagement is defined as the level of commitment and dedication an employee shows towards their work.
 An engaged employee is someone passionate and purpose-driven and gives their all towards achieving the organization's goals.